-- R2-SPU-07: PAL Owner Validation: The Managing SAS shall have the capability to validate the rights to a PAL when a PAL Holder claims a PPA.
-The Managing SAS shall have the capability to validate PAL leasing and that a lessee is a valid lessee as per FCC rules and requirements if the PPA is made under the auspices of a lease on behalf of a lessee. - a.
-The Managing SAS shall, via the use of the PAL-ID database, be able to verify: - i The identity and validity of the PAL licensee. - ii The identity and validity of any subsequent PAL Holder - iii The identity, the lessee pre-registration information and valid eligibility of the PAL Lessee (if any). - iv The geographic validity of the PPA within the appropriate parent PAL(s). - v The identity and validity of the parent PAL(s) based upon the PAL-ID(s). - b.
-Any SAS shall be able to access such records from the PAL database. - R2-SPU-08: PPA Tied Back to PAL: The PPA-ID shall be tied back to the parent PAL-ID(s) such that if any parent PAL expires or is revoked then the derived PPA(s) shall also expire.
-If a 'child' PPA has more than one 'parent' PAL, then if any (one) parent PAL expires, then the whole PPA (the whole Cluster List that spans more than one PAL) shall also expire. - R2-SPU-09: PPA Cluster List Use: The Managing SAS shall be able to determine if a CBSD is entitled to the use of a PAL channel by determining if the CBSD is on the PPA's Cluster List. - R1-SPU-01: The Managing SAS shall allow the PPA Boundary to be defined by a contour (e.g. the vertex points of a polygon) supplied by the PAL Holder.
-For each PPA Boundary claimed by the claimant where the claimant provides the defining PPA vertex points, the Managing SAS shall verify that the claimed PPA Boundary is within the 'Largest Allowable PPA Protection' contour (See R1-SPU-02). - R1-SPU-02: The Managing SAS shall allow the PPA Boundary to be defined by a contour determined by the Managing SAS.
-The Managing SAS shall determine the size and shape of the Largest Allowable PPA Protection contour as per the FCC mandate.
-The SAS shall use: 1) the locations of the CBSDs on the Cluster List, 2) the CBSDs' maximum allowable EIRPs, 3) the appropriate RF propagation model, 4) the CBSDs' antenna height, 5) antenna gain and, if available, antenna radiation patterns, 6) the -96 dBm/10 MHz receiver criteria assuming a 0 dBi measurement antenna at a height of 1.5 meters above the ground level to perform an RF model of the Largest Allowable Protection contour.
+R2-SPU-07: PAL Owner Validation: The Managing SAS shall have the capability to validate the rights to a PAL when a PAL Holder claims a PPA.
+The Managing SAS shall have the capability to validate PAL leasing and that a lessee is a valid lessee as per FCC rules and requirements if the PPA is made under the auspices of a lease on behalf of a lessee.

+The Managing SAS shall, via the use of the PAL-ID database, be able to verify:

+- a.
+The identity and validity of the PAL licensee. - b.
+The identity and validity of any subsequent PAL Holder - c.
+The identity, the lessee pre-registration information and valid eligibility of the PAL Lessee (if any). - d.
+The geographic validity of the PPA within the appropriate parent PAL(s). - e.
+The identity and validity of the parent PAL(s) based upon the PAL-ID(s). - f.
+Any SAS shall be able to access such records from the shared PAL and PPA databases. - R2-SPU-08: PPA Tied Back to PAL: The PPA-ID shall be tied back to the parent PAL-ID(s) such that if any parent PAL License expires or is revoked then the derived PPA(s) shall also expire.
+If a 'child' PPA has more than one 'parent' PAL, then if any (one) parent PAL expires, then the whole PPA (the whole Cluster List that spans more than one PAL) shall also expire. - R2-SPU-09: PPA Cluster List Use: The Managing SAS shall be able to determine if a CBSD is entitled to the use of a PAL channel by determining if the CBSD is on the PPA's Cluster List.
+This information is used during Spectrum Inquiry requests and during channel grant process. - R1-SPU-01: The Managing SAS shall allow the PPA Boundary to be defined by a contour (e.g. the vertex points of a polygon) supplied by the PAL Holder.
+For each PPA Boundary claimed by the claimant where the claimant provides the defining PPA vertex points, the Managing SAS shall verify that the claimed PPA Boundary is within the 'Maximum Allowable PPA Coverage' contour (See R1-SPU-02). - R1-SPU-02: The Managing SAS shall allow the PPA Boundary to be defined by a contour determined by the Managing SAS.
+The Managing SAS shall determine the size and shape of the Maximum Allowable PPA Coverage contour as per the FCC mandate.
+The SAS shall use: 1) the locations of the CBSDs on the Cluster List, 2) the CBSDs' maximum allowable EIRPs, 3) the appropriate RF propagation model, 4) the CBSDs' antenna height, 5) when available, antenna gain effects and radiation patterns, 6) the -96 dBm/10 MHz receiver coverage criteria assuming a 0 dBi measurement antenna at a height of 1.5 meters above the ground level to perform an RF model of the Maximum Allowable Coverage contour.